 Standard treatment of lymphangioleiomyomatosis is lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
 (See also Overview... read more , but the disorder can recur in transplanted lungs.

-Recent data suggest that sirolimus (an mTOR inhibitor) can help stabilize or slow the decline in pulmonary function among patients with moderate lung impairment (forced expiratory volume in 1 second [FEV1] < 70% predicted).
+Sirolimus (an mTOR inhibitor) may help stabilize or slow the decline in pulmonary function among patients with moderate lung impairment (forced expiratory volume in 1 second [FEV1] < 70% predicted).
 Treatment with sirolimus is recommended for patients with abnormal or declining lung function.
 Alternative treatments, such as hormonal manipulation with progestins, tamoxifen, and oophorectomy, are largely ineffective and not recommended.

 Pneumothorax may be difficult to manage because it often recurs, is bilateral, and is less responsive to standard measures.
 Recurrent pneumothorax requires pleural abrasion, talc or chemical pleurodesis, or pleurectomy.
 Embolization to prevent bleeding should be considered for angiomyolipomas > 4 cm.